hindhujanaki/D-FLIPDLOP-NEGEDGE/README.md

 **RESULTS**

-Thus the program was successfully executed.
+Thus the program to implement a D flipflop using verilog and validating their functionality using their functional tables